-Insurance companies now offer spy devices that monitor driving habits.
+In recent months, software for insurance brokers has been developed allowing them to get a clear insight to how you drive.
+Companies now offer spy devices that monitor driving habits.
 It can be either a small hard wired device installed in your car or a smartphone app, or a combination of both.
 It’s called telematics and it transfers data on your driving habits back to the insurance company, which says it will reward good behavior with lower insurance rates.
 Insurance companies running such programs include Allstate, Nationwide, Progressive, State Farm and Safeco.

 What Are Insurance Companies Watching?